6 Strategies to Increase Graduate Student Enrollment

-In a recent Brain Trust discussion focused on graduate, online, and adult enrollment marketing, we reviewed a variety of strategies schools are employing to help increase enrollment for these audiences during the COVID-19 health crisis.
-We had two special guests join us – Seth O’Dell, Vice Chancellor of Marketing at National University System and Chris Wszalek, Executive Director of Graduate Admissions and Student Recruitment at the Martin J. Whitman School of Management at Syracuse University.
+In a recent Brain Trust discussion we reviewed a variety of strategies schools are employing to help increase graduate student enrollment during the COVID-19 health crisis.
+We had two special guests join us – Seth Odell, Vice Chancellor of Marketing at National University System and Chris Wszalek, Executive Director of Graduate Admissions and Student Recruitment at the Martin J. Whitman School of Management at Syracuse University.

 1. Reduce Friction in the Funnel

 “Anytime you reduce friction, you increase yield,” Seth shared.
 Removing key friction points like standardized testing can increase applications, but then colleges have to weigh the importance of the shape of their class – from a selectivity and previous performance perspective.

 Even before the COVID-19 crisis, many schools had started to loosen their admission requirements to attract more applicants.
 For example, all 10 of the top 10 MBA programs have become dramatically less selective over the past few years – their acceptance rate is increasing while their total volume of applications is decreasing.
 With some graduate programs now waiving GMAT and GRE exams entirely, other schools will likely need to follow suit in order to remain competitive.

 Rochester Institute of Technology and Syracuse University are just two of many schools looking for additional ways to entice students into their graduate programs.
 In RIT’s Master Plan for 2020 Grads they offer a 1-step application, decisions rendered within a week, and up to 55% tuition assistance.
 Syracuse University launched its 2020 Forever Orange Scholarship Program, which will cover half of the tuition for current seniors who enroll full-time in a graduate degree or certificate program at Syracuse.